-While the Brooklyn Charter School will act in the best interest of all its students and families, the school also recognizes its limitations to accommodate all children and some families and their children may be best served at other educational sites.
+While the Brooklyn Charter School will act in the best interest of all its students and families, the school also recognizes its limitations to accommodate all children.
+Some children may be best served at other educational sites.
+The Head of School has the authority to recommend students for expulsion in order to maintain a safe operational environment for all students at BCS.